logicmonitor/custom_widgets/README.md

 ## Initial Configuration

 1. Create a new Text widget on your dashboard.
+2. Set the widget's Refresh Frequency to the maximum available (15 minutes).
+The widget's code automatically refreshes data via API calls, so we don't need to rely on LogicMonitor to refresh the widget itself.
-2. On the Text widget's edit dialog, click the "Code View" button (looks like "< >"), paste in the HTML source code of either [Better_Map_Widget-CDN.html](src/Better_Map_Widget-CDN.html) (recommended) or [Better_Map_Widget-Full.html](src/Better_Map_Widget-Full.html), then save the widget.
+3. On the Text widget's edit dialog, click the "Code View" button (looks like "< >"), paste in the HTML source code of either [Better_Map_Widget-CDN.html](src/Better_Map_Widget-CDN.html) (recommended) or [Better_Map_Widget-Full.html](src/Better_Map_Widget-Full.html), then save the widget.
-3. Add optional dashboard tokens to modify defaults for the widget as desired.
+4. Add optional dashboard tokens to modify defaults for the widget as desired.
 A list of token options is provided below.
 These can also be hard-coded into the widget in a section at the top of the source code.

 ... alternatively...
 1. [Download sample dashboard](Sample%20Dashboards/Better_Map_Widget.json) to your workstation.